bgianfo/lab-notebook/src/serenityos/gdb-port.md

 The debugger integration with `Hack Studio` and the standalone `sdb` debugger are great first passes at some basic debugging infrastructure.
-During my time at Microsoft I have learned to love the debugger for root causing complicated systems level bugs and even learning how a complex program works, there's no better tool in my humble opinion.
+During my time at Microsoft I have learned to love the debugger for root causing complicated systems level bugs and even learning how a complex program works, there's no better tool in my opinion.
 I think I would be a lot more productive working on Serenity if I had a more powerful debugger, like `gdb`.
-So I decided to port the `GNU Project Debugger` to SerenityOS!
+So I decided to try porting the **GNU Project Debugger** to SerenityOS!

 ## Getting Things Compiling